wichtounet/wichtounet.github.io/posts/2017/09/cpp11-performance-tip-when-to-use-std-pow.rst

+Update: I've added a new section for larger values of :code:`n`.

 Recently, I've been wondering about the performance of :code:`std::pow(x, n)`.
 I'm talking here about the case when :code:`n` is an integer.
 In the case when :code:`n` is not an integer, I believe, you should always use :code:`std::pow`